christianjianelli/yaai/docs/README.md

   - [OpenAI Guide](openai/README.md): Learn how to use ABAP AI with OpenAI models.
   - [Ollama Guide](ollama/README.md): Learn how to use ABAP AI with with local or self-hosted Ollama models.
   - [Google Gemini Guide](google/README.md): Learn how to use ABAP AI with Google Gemini models.
+  - [Anthropic Guide](anthropic/README.md): Learn how to use ABAP AI with Anthropic models.

 # Features
 - [System Instructions](system_instructions.md): Learn how to pass System Instructions to a LLM.